-If you stop by the Later Levels site regularly, you’ll likely have read about Ethan at some point: a boy with a fondness for ice-cream, fluffy animals and anything related to Minecraft.
-I can’t believe how quickly the past few years have gone by and that my young stepson will reach the grand old age of ten this weekend.
+If you stop by Later Levels regularly, you’ll likely have read about Ethan at some point: a boy with a fondness for ice-cream, fluffy animals and anything related to Minecraft.
+I can’t believe how quickly the past few years have gone by and that my stepson will reach the grand old age of ten this weekend.
 Double figures!

 The following post was one I wrote several years ago for a different blog that no longer exists, a while after first meeting Pete and being introduced his son.
 I wanted to reprise it here in honour of Ethan’s milestone to wish him a very happy birthday: may his future be full of pixels, explosions and triumphs over the forces of evil.